 4. Take Advantage Of Communication Tools

 It’s easier to communicate with someone in proximity so when working with remote developers, take advantage of video communication tools to ensure you get clear instructions across and also help develop rapport among team members from the in-house side and the outsourced side.
 In the long run, they might know how to work together for the project’s maintenance and development so good work relations should be developed.
+Other communication tools, such as an interactive flipbook maker, group messenger or workflow charting solution will also prove useful.

 5. Be Proactive